Pearl Barley Kasha

 Notes

-Toasting almonds: Toast your almonds on a dry skillet over medium heat for 5-8 minutes until fragrant
+Toasting almonds: Toast almonds in a dry skillet over medium heat for 5-8 minutes until fragrant.

 This post may contain affiliate links through which we may earn a small commission at no additional cost to you.
 We only recommend products that we genuinely love and would use ourselves.